-Ren et al. (2018) investigated the ionospheric time delay using observations and simulations with the TIE-GCM model.
-They disccused the possible role of ion production and loss mechanisms and the O/N_2 ratio on the ionospheric delay against the solar EUV flux.
+Ren et al. (2018) studied ionospheric time delay using observations and simulations with the TIE-GCM.
+They disccused the possible role of ion production and loss mechanism and the $O/N_2$ ratio on the ionospheric delay against solar EUV flux.
 A strong effect of geomagnetic activity was reported.
-The ionospheric response time is controlled by photo-chemical, dynamical, and electrodynamical processes.
-Ren et al. (2019) suggested that the time delay in thermospheric temperature is due to the difference between the total heating and cooling rates.
+The ionosphere response time is controlled by photo-chemical, dynamical, and electrodynamic processes.
+The physical mechanisms of the time delay of daytime thermospheric temperature response has

+- been discussed by Ren et al. (2019).
+The time delay in the thermosphere temperature is due to the difference between the total heating and cooling rates.
 The study also found a possible role of the general circulations in the upper atmosphere on the time delay.
-Similarly, the peak response time of the neutral mass density corresponds to the time of equilibrium between the effect of the barometric process and the change in its abundance (Ren et al., 2020).
-Moreover, Ren et al. (2021) suggest the possible role of geomagnetic activity in the time delay of the thermospheric mass density, which varies with altitude, latitude, and local time.
+Recently, Ren et al. (2020) discussed the physical mechanism using the TIE-GCM model to understand the physical mechanisms of the time delay in different thermospheric neutrals (O and $N_2$ ).
+They found that the the peak response time of neutral mass density corresponds to the time of equilibrium between the effect of the barometric process and the change in its - 90 abundance.

 Despite such a general understanding, however, the exact mechanism of the ionospheric delay needs further investigation.
 Therefore, here we attempt to quantify the process, which is probably responsible for the ionospheric delay by using the CTIPe model (Fuller-Rowell and Rees, 1980).
-Vaishnav et al. (2018) indicated that transport processes might play an important role in the ionospheric delay observed in TEC using CTIPe model simulations.
-Based on this assumption, numerical simulations have been performed to consolidate the preliminary results of Vaishnav et al. (2018) and the hypothesis of Jakowski et al.
+Vaishnav et al. (2018) indicated that transport processes might be the primary cause for the delay observed in TEC using CTIPe model.
+Based on this assumption, numerical simulations have been performed to

-(1991), and to explain the physical mechanisms of the ionospheric delay.
-To understand the role of T/I coupling in this study, we perform model runs changing the eddy diffusion.
+95 consolidate the preliminary results of Vaishnav et al. (2018) and the hypothesis of Jakowski et al. (1991), and to explain the physical mechanisms of the ionospheric delay.
+To understand the role of T/I coupling in this study we perform model runs changing the eddy diffusion.

 An ionospheric delayed response has been investigated by Schmölter et al. (2020) over European stations.
 They reported an ionospheric delay of about 18 h over these stations.
-Therefore, in this paper, we emphasis to reproduce and investigate the ionospheric delay response over an European location ($40^{\circ}N$).
+Hence, in this paper, we emphasis to reproduce and investigate the 100 ionospheric delay response over an European location (40° N).

-100 2 CTIPe Model Simulations
+2 CTIPe Model Simulations